tri47/tri47.github.io/_posts/2020-04-10-nolan-filmography.md

 ![](/assets/images/nolan_casts.png)

-There are some other interesting facts.
 Quite a few "Nolans" from his extended family reappear in several films.
 I completely missed how often Tom Hardy (Mad Max) was cast in Nolan's films.
 And if you're like me and be like "who the hell is Russ Fega", look him up.
 Ahhh, the resulting facts from data extraction and compilation never cease to astound.

 For sure, many will be hoping for the big stars like Morgan Freeman, Leonardo DiCaprio, Anne Hathaway, Liam Neeson to make more appearances.

 ### Outro
-This is an exciting time for Nolan fans and any admirers of the art of film-making, as Nolan's latest feature is due soon, and Memento has received a green light for a remake.
-How they intend to outdo that masterpiece of well-paced revelations and captivating mysteries is beyond me.
+This is an exciting time for Nolan fans and any admirers of the art of film-making, as Nolan's latest feature is due soon, and Memento has received a green light for a remake!

 <p style="text-align: left;  font-weight: bold; font-size:20px"> "Murphy's law doesn't mean that something bad will happen.
 What it means is whatever can happen, will happen."
 </p>

 I thoroughly enjoyed this journey to look at Nolan's cinematic achievements.
 Hopefully, I will be able to do the same for my other two favourite directors: David Fincher and Wes Anderson.